surma/surma.dev/content/things/compile-js.md

 want to get too much into the business pitch, but Shopify Functions boil down to Shopify running _your_ code on _their_ servers, tightly integrated with the rest of their business logic.
 This allows developers to deeply customize Shopify.
-In ecommerce both security and performance are paramount, so WebAssembly - bringing predictable performance and a strong sandbox - made sense as the fundamental piece of technology.
+In ecommerce, both security and performance are paramount, so WebAssembly - bringing predictable performance and a strong sandbox - makes sense as the fundamental piece of technology.
 This way third-party developer can inject arbitrary code written in theoretically any language, while Shopify can remain in control over how these code fragments are allowed to affect the